KingWaffleIII/KingWaffleIII/README.md

 ### Hi there!

-**I'm KingWaffleIII, a student who's interested in aviation, web technologies and Spigot plugin development.**
+**I'm KingWaffleIII, a student who's interested in aviation and web technologies.**
 I'm primarily focused in Django and its REST framework, Spigot plugin development and Discord.JS.

 ### Languages: